 - 1 carrot finely diced

-- 3 cups broccoli rabe chopped
+- 3 cups broccoli rabe blanched and chopped

 - ½ cup red onion diced

 - 2 cloves garlic minced